Long Beach Hit-and-Run Accident Lawyers

 - Exchange pertinent information, including names, insurance documents, and contact information.

-If the accident caused death or bodily injury, a driver must take extra steps to ensure legal compliance.
+If the accident caused death or bodily injury, a driver must take extra steps to comply with legal requirements.
 When an injury is involved, a driver must:

 - Stop the vehicle.